-is not a Camp, there is not a Division in our Order, but has lost more than one member supposed to be entirely, intensely loyal more than one member supposed to be entirely, intensely loyal to the organization, simply because on them has been placed a to the organization or Past Division Commander's badge, but in Commander or Past Division Commander's badge, but in Ohio, we have had a man whose name is on the charter of the Ohio, we have had a man whose name is on the Charfirst Camp in the Division of Ohio, joining the organization in 1881, ter of the Division of Ohio, joining the organization in 1881, ter of the Division of Ohio, joining the organization in 1881, and who, dying only this year, still continued to be a member of our Sons of Veterans.
-That man, our first elected Commander, has now gone from us, but he has left with us an example of fidelity.
-Ohio mourns the loss of Commander Wykoff.
+is not a Camp, there is not a Division in our Order, but has lost more than one mber supposed to be entirely, intensely loyal more than one mber supposed to be entirely, intensely loyal to the organization simply because on them has been placed a commander or Past Division Commander's badge, but in Commander or Past Division Commander's badge, but in Ohio, we han had a man whose name is on the charter of the Ohio; of Ohio, whose name is on the Charfirst Camp of the Division of Ohio, joining the organization in 1881, ter of the Division of Ohio, joining the organization in 1881, ter of the Division of Ohio, joining the organization in 1881, ter of the Division of Ohio, but he has left with us an exmander has now gone from us, but he has left with us an exmander

-(Flowers placed in loving memory of Past Division Commander Wheeler Wykoff of Ohio by a Sister of the Auxiliary).
+(Flowers placed in loving memory of Past Division Commader Wheeler Wykoff of Ohio by a Sister of the Auxiliary).

-Past National Chaplain Huston: From the Division of Wisconsin, whose hospitality we today enjoy, Past Division Commander John A. Hazelwood was called.
+Past National Chaplain Huston: From the Division of Wison-in whose hospitality we today enjoy, Past Division Commander John A. Hazelwood was called.